Promotion Banner

 This event had four players tied for third.
 They occupied positions 3-6 on the leaderboard.

-Therefore, if you bet any of them to finish Top 5 at a book that applies dead heat rules (which is pretty much all of them in the United States), your stake was cut to 75% of the original bet.
+Therefore, if you bet any of them to finish Top 5 at a book that applies dead heat rules (which is pretty much all of them in the United States), your stake was cut by 25%, so you'd win 75% of your original bet.

 Here’s what you expected before the tournament had the bet cashed, and your actual result:

-Tenth-place at the Charles Schwab also had dead-heat rules apply, but because there was only one spot available for four tied players, your stake would take an even bigger hit.
+Tenth-place at the Charles Schwab also had dead-heat rules apply, but because there was only one spot available for four tied players, your stake would take an even bigger hit than in the Top 5 example.

 Justin Thomas to finish Top 10 before the tournament was around +200.
-Your stake would be cut by to 75%, with only the one spot available for four players.
+Your stake would be cut by to 75% because there was only one spot for four guys, so you'd win 25% of your original bet.

 Here’s what you expected before the tournament, and your actual result: